iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ## Versioned storage

-What if we could **combine versioning features with data storage** like traditional hard drives, NAS, or cloud services like Amazon S3 and Google Drive?
+What if we could **combine data and ML model versioning features with large file storage** solutions like traditional hard drives, NAS, or cloud services such as Amazon S3 and Google Drive?
 DVC brings together the best of both worlds by implementing easy synchronization between the data <abbr>cache</abbr> and on-premises or cloud storage for sharing.

 ![](/img/model-versioning-diagram.png) _DVC's hybrid versioned storage_